Substance Abuse in Women

 - Secretive activity – Most women will try to hide their problem with substance abuse.
 If it seems that they are hiding something such as secretive texts or phone calls, frequent trips to the restroom or leaving without explaining where they have been, it could be a sign of substance abuse.

 The effects of substance abuse in women can be quite different than they are in men, which is why specialized rehab programs for women, like Destination Hope: The Women’s Program, are so important.
 We provide comprehensive treatment for women that is specifically designed to meet their needs in a supportive and comfortable environment.
-If you or a loved on is suffering from substance abuse, please call our counselors today at 866-808-7111.
+If you or a loved on is suffering from substance abuse, please call our counselors today.